dbmcclain/Lisp-Actors/Actors/background.md

 That is where I have remained, mostly, for the past 30 years.

-This Actors project was an outgrowth of earlier work, called Butterfly, whose aim was to control various pieces of laboratory gear for making precision frequency measurements between 1-30 MHz.
+This Actors project was an outgrowth of earlier work, called Butterfly (c.a.
+2008), whose aim was to control various pieces of laboratory gear for making precision frequency measurements between 1-30 MHz.
 It is laboratory distributed computing with realtime instrument control, data acquisition, and data reduction.